The impact of cosmic filaments on the abundance of satellite galaxies: Tracer Effects

 \subsection{Tracer effects on satellite luminosity functions}

 Once the dark matter-traced filament spines are identified, we follow the same environmental definitions outlined in Section~\ref{subsec:env} and apply the analysis described in Section~\ref{sec:results}, as done for the galaxy-traced case.
 The numbers of central galaxies classified into filament and field environments across different magnitude bins are given in the two rightmost columns of Table~\ref{tab:1}.
+We note that the total number of central galaxies in the filament plus field environments is identical to that in the galaxy-traced case owing to our environment definition (see Section \ref{subsec:env}).
 Compared to the galaxy-traced case, a larger number of central galaxies are assigned to the filament environment, reflecting the fact that dark matter-traced filaments can capture more low-density ridges and thus include the galaxies surrounding these structures.
 The resulting environmental dependence of satellite LFs is summarized in Figure~\ref{fig:R3dm} and Table~\ref{tab:2}.

 As shown in the left panels of Figure~\ref{fig:R3dm}, the ratios between the satellite LFs in filaments and in the field become smaller -- typically in the range of $1$ to $2$ -- compared to those in the galaxy-traced case, which range from $1$ to $\sim 6$.
 In addition, the ratios are quite similar across different magnitude bins, in contrast to the galaxy-traced case, where environmental differences become more pronounced for brighter central galaxies.
-When the central galaxy samples are resampled to match their $M_{r, {\rm cen}}$ distributions (middle panels), the environmental differences decrease, similar to what is seen in the galaxy-traced case.
-Further resampling to match $M_{\rm 200c}$ distributions (right panels) leads to an even larger reduction, with the environmental differences nearly disappearing within the error bars.
+When the central galaxy samples are resampled to match their $\rmagcen$ distributions (middle panels), the environmental differences decrease, similar to what is seen in the galaxy-traced case.
+Further resampling to match $\mvir$ distributions (right panels) leads to an even larger reduction, with the environmental differences nearly disappearing within the error bars.
 The average ratios are summarized in Table~\ref{tab:2}.
-Compared to the original environmental differences, matching both the $M_{r, {\rm cen}}$ and $M_{\rm 200c}$ distributions results in relative decreases of $95 \%$, $96 \%$, and $60 \%$ in the $M_{r, {\rm cen}} \sim -22$, $-21$, and $-20$ bins, respectively -- comparable to the results from the galaxy-traced case.
+Compared to the original environmental differences, matching both the $\rmagcen$ and $\mvir$ distributions results in relative decreases of $95 \%$, $96 \%$, and $60 \%$ in the $\rmagcen \sim -22$, $-21$, and $-20$ bins, respectively -- comparable to the results from the galaxy-traced case.

 Therefore, the difference in satellite abundance in dark matter–traced filaments is less than one third of that found in galaxy-traced filaments, indicating that tracing filaments with dark matter reduces the environmental dependence of satellite LFs by more than $70 \%$.
 However, the relative contributions from differences in magnitude and halo mass distributions remain similar, together accounting for approximately $\sim 60 \%$ to $95 \%$ of the effect, depending on the central galaxy magnitude bin.